 North Carolina

-• Adult seat belts are allowed at 8 years old; children between 40 and 80 pounds can use adult seat belts with no shoulder straps.
+- Adult seat belts are allowed for children 8 years old and older; children between 40 and 80 pounds can use adult seat belts without shoulder straps.

 North Dakota